 - Studied six state agencies to compile a list of potential indicators of vendors at high risk of committing violations based on EBT issuance, transaction, and redemption data

-- Developed a toolkit, including several Microsoft Excel spreadsheets and accompanying materials to assist the state agencies in using their EBT data themselves to identify high-risk vendors
+- Developed a toolkit, including several Microsoft Excel spreadsheets and accompanying materials to assist state agencies in using their EBT data to identify high-risk vendors

-Thorn, B., Kline, N., Griffiths, R., Budge, E., & Mantovani, R. (2017).
+Final Report: Thorn, B., Kline, N., Griffiths, R., Budge, E., & Mantovani, R. (2017).
 WIC EBT redemption simulation analyses and data files.
-Alexandria, VA: U.S. Department of Agriculture, Food and Nutrition Service.
+U.S. Department of Agriculture, Food and Nutrition Service.